rami-mochaourab/robust-explanation-SVM/README.md

 # Robust Explanations for Private Support Vector Machines

+Paper submitted to Pattern Recognition Letters.
+Preprint available at arXiv:

-Requirements to run the code
+Required python packages to run the code:

-- cvxpy
+- cvxpy (needs solver such as CVXOPT)
 - numpy
 - pandas
 - matplotlib
 - sklearn

+The notebooks reporduce the figures in the paper.
+Here is an overview of which figures each notebook generates.

 | Figure Number | Notebook Name                     |
 | ------------- | --------------------------------- |